killermartin/php_micropro/README.md

 3. Session Destruction (Log out)
 4. Login Verify (For correct password entry pulled from DB)
 5. Page for updating password, city in DB
+6. A page for admin access which shows all users pulled from DB